irfanizzath/GISAID/README.md

-GISAID EpiCov Sequence Downloader
+# GISAID EpiCov Sequence Downloader

-📄 Overview
+## Overview
-This repository contains a Python-based automation script to download the most recent EpiCov sequences for all countries from GISAID.
-The script uses Selenium for web automation and BeautifulSoup for web scraping, ensuring efficient and streamlined sequence retrieval.
+This Python script automates the download of the latest EpiCov sequences from the GISAID platform.
+It uses **Selenium** for web automation and **BeautifulSoup** for scraping location data from the GISAID Forum.
+The tool simplifies downloading sequences for all countries in an organized manner.

-✨ Features
+## Features
-Automated Sequence Downloads: Uses Selenium with Chrome WebDriver to navigate the GISAID platform.
+- Automates login and navigation on the GISAID website using **Selenium**.
-Location Scraping: Scrapes continents/countries from the GISAID Forum using BeautifulSoup.
+- Scrapes continent and country information from the GISAID Forum with **BeautifulSoup**.
-Customizable Automation: Converts locations into a searchable list for efficient automation.
-Download Organization: Saves all downloaded sequences directly to the Downloads folder.
+- Automatically downloads and saves sequences in the default `Downloads` folder.